 GHS Modification to the OSHA Hazard Communication Standard (HazCom/Right-to-Know)

-In July of this year, REM published the most recent update to the Purdue University Chemical Hygiene Plan and Hazardous Materials Safety Manual (CHP).
+In July 2014 REM the most recent update to the Purdue University Chemical Hygiene Plan (CHP) was published.
 This document contains all the pertinent information for employees working in a laboratory setting and includes the definition of what constitutes an area that should comply with the CHP and the necessary procedures to achieve and maintain regulatory compliance.
-The official version of the document is available here: